 Meaning and History

 According to most sources, the musicians’ logo was conceived by Bill Harvey from Elektra Records.
-Naturally, he played on the word “door” (as the group was named) and presented it informally.
+Naturally, he played on the word “door” (the group’s name) and presented it informally.
 Indeed, its image is traced in the lettering graphics.

 What is The Doors?

 This is an American band from Los Angeles that started in 1965 and disbanded in 1973.
-They broke up due to the death of Jim Morrison, who passed away in 1971.
+They broke up after the death of Jim Morrison in 1971.
 The musicians performed mystical and allegorical songs.
 They released eight consecutive gold albums.

 Font and Colors